More Places to Visit in the North of Mallorca

 I'll admit I went no further than this due to the roads, however friends have told me that the view from the lighthouse at the end are amazing, especially at sun set.
 The downside of this is that you drive back in the dark!

-This article was kindly contributed by Sean Liquorish (that can't be his real name!), from an item published on his blog, and expresses his opinions and viewpoint, and not those of Little Hotels.
+This article was kindly contributed by Sean Liquorish (that can't be his real name!), from an item published on his blog (no longer available), and expresses his opinions and viewpoint, and not those of Little Hotels.
 Thank you, Sean.